Lab 16: Neurovasculature of the Upper Extremity

 • Radial nerve: Observe this nerve branching from the posterior cord and running to the posterior side of the arm.
 It is larger than the axillary nerve.

 • Ulnar nerve: The ulnar is the most medial branch of the brachial plexus, branching from the medial cord.
 It continues along the medial side of the arm and passes around the medial epicondyle of the humerus on its path to the forearm.
 This nerve is responsible for our “funny bone.”
 You can also see it enter the hand, and it sends branches to the skin of the 5th digit and the lateral aspect of the 4th digit.
 It also innervates most muscles in the hand, except the thenar eminence muscles and lateral two lumbricals.
-It is challenging to discern in the brachium (arm) on the plastinated specimen, but it travels around the medial epicondyle into the forearm and hand.
+It is challenging to discern in the brachium (arm) on the plastinated tissue, but it travels around the medial epicondyle into the forearm and hand.

 • Median nerve: In the axilla, the median nerve is evident as the middle nerve formed from the “M” of the brachial plexus, as it receives contributions from both the medial and lateral cords.
 It travels through the anterior arm and forearm to enter the hand and supply the skin of the lateral half of the 4th digit and digits 1-3 and the muscles of the thenar eminence and lateral two lumbricals.
 This nerve is also clearly visible on the plastinated tissue.